ibm-cloud-docs/key-protect/import-root-keys.md

         </td>
         <td>
           <p>
-            The base64 encoded key material, such as an existing key-wrapping key, that you want to store and manage in the service.
+            The base64-encoded key material, such as an existing key-wrapping key, that you want to store and manage in the service.
 For more information, check out
             [Base64 encoding your key material](#how-to-encode-root-key-material).